-BSC 2346 Human Anatomy and Physiology I 60 hours, 5 credits BSC 2346 Lecture (40 hours, 4 credits)
+BSC 2346 Human Anatomy and Physiology I 60 hours, 5 credits BSC 2346 Lecture (40 hours, 4 credits BSC 2346L Lab (20 hours, 1 credit)

-BSC2346L Lab (20 hours, 1 credit) In this course students will begin their study of the structure and function of the human body.
+In this course students will begin their study of the structure and function of the human body.
 They will examine topics including basic chemistry and cell biology, tissues, and the integumentary, skeletal, muscular, nervous, sensory, and endocrine systems of the body, and will learn medical terminology.
 Students will complete laboratory exercises coordinated with course content and including microscopic observation, experimentation, study of anatomical models, and dissection activities.

-Pre- or co-requisite: Structure and
+Pre- or co-requisite: Structure and Function of the Human Body

-Function of the Human Body BSC 2347 Human Anatomy and Physiology II 60 hours, 5 credits BSC 2347 Lecture (40 hours, 4 credits)
+BSC 2347 Human Anatomy and Physiology II 60 hours, 5 credits BSC 2347 Lecture (40 hours, 4 credits) BSC 2347L Lab (20 hours, 1 credit)